Did you know that balsam pears can do magic?

 According to Livestrong, herbalists recommend bitter melon to treat acne because of its antimicrobial and anti-inflammatory effects.
-To use bitter melon for acne, you can follow the recommendations of Blue Shield Complementary and Alternative Health and eat one small melon daily; the website warns that the fruit has a bitter taste which not everybody can tolerate.
+To use bitter melon for acne, you can follow the recommendations of Blue Shield Complementary and Alternative Health and eat one small melon daily; the website warns that the fruit has a bitter taste that not everybody can tolerate.
 You can also drink 2 oz. of the fresh juice daily.
 Significantly exceeding the recommended dose can cause abdominal pain and diarrhea.

 Balsam pears can be used in cancer treatment.
 Humans Are Free writes: “Dr. Shallenberger has found bitter melon to be an effective tool in inhibiting cancer cell growth and advises his patients to go for natural substances that inhibit cancer cell growth.

 “During his latest research, Dr. Shallenberger found that when bitter melon juice is diluted to 5 percent in water, it proved to be very effective in fighting pancreatic cancer.

 “Bitter melon was able to damage cancer cell lines by a rate of 90 percent and 98 percent.
 The University of Colorado tested bitter melon’s effect further and found a 64 percent reduction in the size of the pancreatic tumors.”